facebookresearch/selavi/README.md

 # SeLaVi: Labelling unlabelled videos from scratch with multi-modal self-supervision
 This code provides a PyTorch implementation and pretrained models for **SeLaVi** (Labelling unlabelled videos from scratch with multi-modal self-supervision), as described in the paper [Labelling unlabelled videos from scratch with multi-modal self-supervision](https://arxiv.org/abs/2006.13662).
+SeLaVi is an efficient and simple method for learning labels of multi-modal audio-visual data.

 <div align="center">
   <img width="100%" alt="SeLaVi Illustration" src="https://www.robots.ox.ac.uk/~vgg/research/selavi/data/method.jpg">